Last updated 25 February, 2022.

 In Typeform’s case, people are not necessarily searching for ways in which they can collect data.
 People are searching for use cases, such as “job application form templates” or “event registration form template”.
 As a result, use cases feature heavily in the Typeform onboarding process, so when you start making your first Typeform after Hack #3, you’re presented with various templates built around use cases.
 Whether it’s a registration form, a questionnaire, or an order form, you can find the template you’re looking for, quickly and easily.

-Lesson → Whatever your offering may be, think about your most popular use cases and build content and templates around those.
-It will help new users relate to your product and smoothen the onboarding process.
+Lesson → Whatever your offering may be, think about your most popular use cases and produce strategic content and templates around those.
+It will help new users relate to your product and ease the onboarding process.

 Hack #5: Let people save their progress